 We all experience stress.
-At every age, our daily lives are full of situations that elevate our heartbeats and frustrate or worry us.
-Most of the time, we have the support and skills we need to handle challenges like the first day of school, a new job, or the loss of a family member.
+At every age, our daily lives are full of situations that frustrate or worry us.
+Most of the time, we have the support and skills we need to handle life’s challenges.
 But sometimes, the stress we experience is so intense—or goes on for so long—that it overwhelms our ability to cope.

-The toxic stress caused by adverse childhood experiences can damage or delay the healthy development of a child’s body and brain—leaving them vulnerable to chronic health problems, high-risk behaviors and mental illness as adults.
+The toxic stress caused by childhood trauma can be harmful.
+It may damage or delay the healthy development of a child’s body and brain.
+This can leave them vulnerable to chronic health problems, risky behaviors, and mental illness as adults.

 Recognize the signs